Adversarial learning

 🏗 discuss politics implied by treating the learning as a battle with a conniving adversary as opposed to an uncaringly random universe.
 I’m sure someone has done this well in a terribly eloquent blog post, but I haven’t found one I’d want to link to yet.

 The toolset of adversarial techniques is broad.
-Game theory is an important one, but also computational complexity theory (how hard is to find adversarial inputs, or to learn despite them?) and lots of functional analysis and optimisation theory.
+Game theory is an important one, but also computational complexity theory (how hard is it to find adversarial inputs, or to learn despite them?) and lots of functional analysis and optimization theory.
 Surely much other stuff I do not know because this is not really my field.

-Applications are broad too — improving ML but also infosec, risk management etc.
+Applications are broad too — improving ML but also infosec, risk management, etc.

 1 Incoming